joBr99/nspanel-lovelace-ui/README.md

 ### Installing Studio Code Server (optional, recommended)

 You will need a way a way to edit the `apps.yaml` config file in the appdeamon folder.
-Install Studio Code Server from ome Assistant's Supervisor Add-on Store to easily edit configuration Files on your HomeAssistant Instance.
+Install Studio Code Server from Home Assistant's Supervisor Add-on Store to easily edit configuration Files on your HomeAssistant Instance.

 ### Installing HACS (optional, recommended)